spunnyer/developer-test-api/README.md

 This repository has been generated from a template that we use regularly within the company to generate APIs in a microservice environment.
 As such it is built to allow rapid and lightweight launching of these microservices with Express.JS servers and basic middleware included and ready to go.

+## Is everything I need included?

+This is a very 'bare bones' repository, as such we have not included any extra libraries you may want to work with for requests or anything else you may feel approproate.
+This will be up to you to source and choose appropriately.

 # Lets get down to business...

 ## Remote API